6 Times Women Went On Strike To Fight For Gender Equality

 In the wake of last year’s Women’s March — which saw millions of people around the globe take to the streets in protest against Trump being sworn in as President of the United States — there was a call from the original Women’s March organisers to continue the fight to make female voices heard.
 How?
 With a strike on International Women’s Day.
 Women in more than 30 countries took part in the strike.

-A Day Without A Woman calls for women around the world to stay home from work to send a message about the value of women in the workforce.
+A Day Without A Woman called for women around the world to stay home from work to send a message about the value of women in the workforce.
 “On International Women’s Day, March 8th, women and our allies will act together for equity, justice, and the human rights of women and all gender-oppressed people, through a one-day demonstration of economic solidarity,” the organisers wrote on their website.
-The aim of the strike is to show in numbers the “enormous value” of women in society and in the economy in general, despite obstacles such as lower wages, discrimination, and sexual harassment.
+The aim of the strike was to show in numbers the “enormous value” of women in society and in the economy in general, despite obstacles such as lower wages, discrimination, and sexual harassment.

 “When millions of us stood together in January, we saw clearly that our army of love greatly outnumbers that of fear, greed and hatred,” the organisers said.
 “Let’s raise our voices together again, to say that women’s rights are human rights, regardless of a woman’s race, ethnicity, religion, immigration status, sexual identity, gender expression, economic status, age or disability.”